openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 Signification:     FN   FP   TN   TP   FP   TP   TP   TP   TP
 ```

-Also, since these metrics consider if the correct token was modified and not if the right token was chosen by the
+Also, since these metrics consider if the correct token was modified, and not if the right token was chosen by the
 model, we also calculate the `correction_precision` for each `TP`.

+`correction_precision` considers only tokens modified by the model **that were supposed to be modified according to the Reference.**

 With these metric, we're now capable of evaluating our spellcheck accurately on this task!